This is a Controlled Document

 Inline with GitLab's regulatory obligations, changes to controlled documents must be approved or merged by a code owner.
 All contributions are welcome and encouraged.

-The purpose of the Security Operational Risk Management (“StORM”) program at GitLab is to identify, track, and treat security operational risks in support of GitLab's organization-wide objectives.
-The Security Risk Team utilizes the procedures below to ensure that security risks that may impact GitLab's ability to achieve its customer commitments and operational objectives are effectively identified and treated.
+The purpose of the Security Operational Risk Management (“StORM”) program at GitLab is to identify, monitor, treat and report upon security operational risks in support of GitLab's strategy.
+The Security Risk Team utilizes the procedures below to ensure that security risks that may impact GitLab's ability to achieve its customer commitments and operational objectives are effectively managed.

-The scope of the StORM program is limited to operational (also referred to as Tier 2) risks as defined in the NIST SP 800-30 Rev. 1 risk management hierarchy below.
+The scope of the StORM program is limited to operational (also referred to as Tier 2) risks as defined in the NIST SP 800-30 Rev. 1 risk management hierarchy.
 These risks are generally identified during the Annual Risk Assessment(ARA) or Ad-Hoc reports.

 A risk governance structure has been put in place to outline the overall roles and responsibilities of individuals as it relates to StORM.
 The current governance structure is: